Eragon-Brisingr/ImGui_WS/README.md

 ### UnrealImGuiPanelBuilder

-FUnrealImGuiPanelBuilder is used to build the layout of its window, and the following parameters need to be configured
+UUnrealImGuiPanelBuilder is used to build the layout of its window, and the following parameters need to be configured

 | property          | describe                                                                                   |
 |-------------------|--------------------------------------------------------------------------------------------|